Poland hammered on women's rights in EU debate

 "Trying to impose this left-wing agenda is going to lead to illness and death due to Covid-19," Wiśniewska said.

-A handful of other anti-abortion MEPs spoke of Christian beliefs.
+A handful of other anti-abortion MEPs spoke of their Christian beliefs.

-But for Spurek, the Polish Green, Kaczyński's vision of Poland clashed with normal EU values and politics.
+But for Spurek, the Polish Green deputy, Kaczyński's vision of Poland clashed with normal EU values and politics.

 "There is no rule of law in Poland anymore.
 There is no free public media.
 There are no rights for women.
 Every year in Poland we move further away from Paris, from Berlin, from Rome," she said.